I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_self_id_more.md

 ## Members

-`SID_More_Packets`

-One if this packet will be followed by more SELF_ID_MORE packets, zero otherwise.
-This member contains bit 0 of byte 3 of the self ID packet.

-`SID_One`
+`SID_Phys_ID`

-Always a 1.
-This member contains bit 6 of byte 1 of the self ID packet.
+Specifies the device node number.
+This member specifies bits 0-10 of the node address.
+This member contains bits 0-5 of byte 0 of the self ID packet.

 `SID_Packet_ID`

 Must be PHY_PACKET_ID_SELF_ID.
 This member specifies bits 0-10 of the node address.
 This member contains bits 6-7 of byte 0 of the self ID packet.

-`SID_Phys_ID`

-Specifies the device node number.
-This member specifies bits 0-10 of the node address.
-This member contains bits 0-5 of byte 0 of the self ID packet.

 `SID_PortA`